RedDoorAnalytics/msm.stacked/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The {msm.stacked} can be used to simplify the creation of stacked probabilities plot from multistate model fits from the [{msm}](https://CRAN.R-project.org/package=msm) package.
+The {msm.stacked} package can be used to simplify the creation of stacked probabilities plot from multi-state model fits from the [{msm}](https://CRAN.R-project.org/package=msm) package.

 # Installation